No2Ross/TrAGEDy/README.md

 TrAGEDy can then arrange the cells on a common pseudotime axis in order to pull out genes which are differentially expressed between the conditions at different points in the shared process.

+# Method

+The first step in the TrAGEDy process is to perform Trajectory Inference (TI) on the datasets.
+This can be down with any method which generates pseudotime values for the cells(A).
+We then sample gene expression at different points of pseudotime on each process by creating pseudoCells across each conditions pseudotime axis.
+The gene expression values of the pseudoCells are calculated from the surrounding cells, the closer a cell is in pseudotime to the pseudoCell, the more it contributes to its gene expression (B).

+We then match pseudoCells between each condition that have similar gene expression profiles, leaving pseudoCells which are not part of the common underlying process unmatched (C).
+Using these matches, we adjust the pseudotime values of the pseudoCells, creating a common pseudotime axis which reflects the shared biological process between the two conditions (D).